nicolehao34/nicolehao34.github.io/_posts/2025-05-09-future_of_innovation.md

 If you ask me, the answer is that, depends on the returns you believe a PhD would get you.

 ### When to Choose Academia (PhD):
-1. **Pioneer fundamental science**
+1. **If you want to pioneer fundamental science**
-   - Fields like quantum computing or theoretical AI require academic training.
-Example: CRISPR-Cas9 emerged from decades of university research ([Doudna & Charpentier, 2014](https://doi.org/10.1126/science.1258096)).
+   FFields like quantum computing, particle physics, or theoretical AI still require deep academic training.
+A PhD gives you access to cutting-edge labs (e.g., CERN, MIT Media Lab) and mentors who shape entire disciplines.
+A good example: CRISPR gene-editing breakthroughs emerged from decades of university research ([Doudna & Charpentier, 2014](https://doi.org/10.1126/science.1258096)).

-2. **Credentials matter**
+2. **If Credentials matter**
-   - Biotech and academia demand PhDs for leadership roles.
-Moderna’s mRNA team leveraged academic insights ([Moderna, 2020](https://modernatx.com)).
+   If you're going into fields like biotech or academia, where there is a high demand for PhDs in leadership roles.
+Go get you PhD.
+Moderna’s mRNA team, for instance, was stacked with PhDs who turned academic insights into a vaccine ([Moderna, 2020](https://modernatx.com)).

-3. **Unstructured exploration**
+3. **If you enjoy unstructured exploration (or have a track record of thriving in an academic environment)**
-   - PhDs enable niche research without profit pressures.
-Example: The internet began as a DARPA-funded university project ([Leiner et al., 2009](https://doi.org/10.1145/1629607.1629613)).
+   PhDs allow you to dive into niche problems without the pressure of quarterly profits.
+A good example would be the DARPA-funded university project ([Leiner et al., 2009](https://doi.org/10.1145/1629607.1629613)).
+You get somewhat more freedom to define your research, and carry it out at your own pace.
+Obviously, at a rate that your mentor allows.

 ### When to Choose Industry:
-1. **Solve problems *now***
+1. **If you want to solve problems *now***
-   - SpaceX engineers iterated reusable rockets in years, not decades ([Berger, 2020](https://www.amazon.com/Liftoff-Elon-Musk-Desperate-Launched/dp/0062979973)).
+   Time doesn't wait.
+Big things are happening all the time in industry.
+SpaceX engineers iterated reusable rockets in years, not decades ([Berger, 2020](https://www.amazon.com/Liftoff-Elon-Musk-Desperate-Launched/dp/0062979973)).
+If you want to contribute **now**, go into industry bestie.

-2. **Execution > theory**
+2. **If Execution > theory**
-   - OpenAI’s GPT-4 required trial-and-error engineers ([OpenAI, 2023](https://openai.com)).
+   If you value execution more than theory in your daily work, choose industry.
+A good proof/piece of evidence for this is how OpenAI’s GPT-4 required trial-and-error engineers ([OpenAI, 2023](https://openai.com)).
+Companies need to get things running ASAP.

-3. **Entrepreneurship**
+3. **If you're interested in Entrepreneurship**
-   - Founders like Vitalik Buterin (Ethereum) prove credentials aren’t everything.
+   Founders like Vitalik Buterin (Ethereum) prove credentials aren’t everything.
+Experience matters as an entrepeneur.
+Obviously I put this as a third condition for a reason.
+There's tons of PhDs who became successful entrepeneurs, but of course at the time cost of 5-6 years, whereas you can use the time to jump into industry.
+Your call.

-Things are changing.
-Live your life to the fullest, and dont forget to **stay upwind**.
+Finally, things are constantly changing.
+Live your life to the fullest, and dont forget to **stay upwind** when making a career choice.
+Best of Luck.

 ---